claustromaniac/detect-cloudflare-plus/README.md

 - Uses light text on dark background for the popup style.
 - Minor optimizations.

-This fork is not listed on AMO, but you can download the signed XPI from [here](https://github.com/claustromaniac/detect-cloudflare-PA/releases).
+This fork is not listed on AMO for the time being, but you can download the signed XPI from [here](https://github.com/claustromaniac/detect-cloudflare-PA/releases).

-This extension neither collects nor shares *any* kind of information whatsoever.
+This extension neither collects nor shares any kind of information whatsoever.

 ### Motivation